 It couldn’t be easier to set up your affiliate terms and conditions in WordPress.

-Just follow these three simple steps.
+Just follow these four simple steps.

 If you’re looking to start a new affiliate program, then you can jump straight in with these steps.

 However, if you’ve already got an affiliate plugin on your site, it’s not too late to migrate over to AffiliateWP.
 We’ll make the transition simple, and as you’ll see we also make it incredibly easy to get an affiliate program set up (complete with a robust affiliate terms and conditions).

 AffiliateWP is the best affiliate management plugin for WordPress, and it’s got all the tools you need to draft a comprehensive affiliate terms and conditions page.